 (I’ve included a step by step tutorial here for your review to act as a companion when making the recipe.)

 - Toasting the almonds gives you a deeper depth of flavor while also giving it a more rustic texture.

 - Roasting or sauteing the peppers, tomatoes, garlic and onion make the sauce less raw tasting and soften the veggies for a more sauce-like consistency.

 - Using a food processor makes for easy pureeing.
 (You could also use a blender if you wish.)

 - The pasta balls are made up of the pasta, a little bit of romesco sauce and a lot of asiago cheese.
 (You could also use parmesan cheese instead.)

 - Chilling the pasta mixture helps the balls hold together better.

 - Form the balls, then make a dipping station.
-First in egg mixture then a panko asiago cheese blend.
-I double coat the balls for extra crunchy texture on the outside.
+First in egg mixture then a panko Asiago cheese blend.
+I double coat the balls for an extra crunchy texture on the outside.

 - Frying them in a small amount of oil, with plenty of room in between allows for even cooking.
 (Fry them in small batches.)

 - I sprinkle with cheese and a small bit of peppers for color.
 (Just an added touch to make the bites look prettier!)